The Sketch Show: United States

 An American version of the show, produced by Kelsey Grammer, aired in early 2005 on Fox.
 The main cast consisted of Malcolm Barrett, Kaitlin Olson, Mary Lynn Rajskub, and Paul F. Tompkins, as well as Lee Mack from the British version of the show.
 Grammer appeared in short opening and closing segments in each episode.

 Many of the sketches from the British version were recreated, such as the California Dreamin', English Course, and Sign Language sketches.

 One sketch from this version has Grammer waking up from a nightmare, which he describes as: "I dreamt that Frasier was over, and I was on this Sketch Show!"
 The sketch is a spoof of the Newhart series finale.

 The series was filmed in London at Teddington Studios, with a British audience.

 Only six episodes of the show were made, and it was cancelled after only four of them had been shown, but all six were aired with the last airing on 19 April 2005.

-It’s Sunday night time slot was replaced by American Dad!
+Its Sunday night time slot was replaced by American Dad!

-Canada

-A Quebec version ran between 2004 and 2006 on the channel TVA.
-Most sketches in this version are translations or adaptations of British and Australian sketches with little original material.
-The main cast consisted of Emmanuel Bilodeau, Réal Bossé, Édith Cochrane, Catherine De Sève and Sylvain Marcel.

-Germany

-A German version called Die Sketch Show has been on the air since 2003.
-It was produced by Brainpool for the TV channel ProSieben.
-Mack states in his autobiography that the show also utilised sketches that were written by the UK team but never recorded.

-Greece

-A sketch show called Skertsakia (Σκερτσάκια, a play on Sketch and Scherzo) was broadcast during the 2006-2007 season, incorporated scripts from both seasons of the Sketch Show along with sketches from the Spanish comedy show Splunge!

-It was popular with young demographics and produced 30 episodes and a Christmas special.
-It was produced by TFG Lt. for ANT1.

-Indonesia

-An Indonesian version called Sketsa aired from 2008 to 2015 on Trans TV.
-Most sketches in this version are translations or adaptations of British sketches with little original material.
-The humour style remains faithful to the original.
-They only change the names and locations to Indonesian version.

-Italy

-An Italian version called Sketch Show has been on air since October 2010.
-The cast was principally made of Ale e Franz, two Italian comic actors.
-There were other actors and also live sketches, sometimes with guests.

-Mexico

-A Mexican version called Sketch Show Mexico has been on air since 2005.

-Israel

-An Israeli version called Ktsarim (קצרים, Shorts) broadcast on Channel 2, from 2004 to 2009.